juji-io/site/blog/comparing-clojure-diff-libraries.md

 * If you need to use the content of diffs in application logic, or you want to store the smallest possible diffs, and the necessary computing time is acceptable for you, use the default A* algorithm of Editscript.

-* If your data changes are very frequent and consistently very small, for the same purpose above, the quick algorithm of Editscript can work.
+* If your data changes are too frequent or data is too big to accept the time cost of computing optimal diffs, and you do not care if the diffs may be sometimes "wrong", the quick algorithm of Editscript may work well.

 * I do not recommend clojure.data/diff, nor differ.

 But I am the author of Editscript, so please take my recommendations with a grain of salt :-).
 Regardless, test the libraries on your own data sets first.

 Until the next time.

 [1] Wu, S. et al., 1990, An O(NP) Sequence Comparison Algorithm, Information Processing Letters, 35:6, p317-23.